owainkenwayucl/owainkenwayucl.github.io/_posts/2016-06-17-TheBeginning.md

 I have particular expertise in Fortran/MPI programming and molecular dynamics, Linux and scripting.

 Outside of work I like playing fretted musical instruments (guitar, mandolin, banjo), playing video games (e.g. Guild Wars 2), collecting weird toys (usually Lego, sci-fi or old car related) and tinkering with ancient computers.
 I have a strong interest in computer history and am a massive fan of the CGI Star Wars Clone Wars and Rebels series, country music, rock and metal.
-I'm interested in weird, preferrably obsolete, programming languages.
+I'm interested in weird, preferably obsolete, programming languages.

 ![My pocket computer.](/images/sharp.png)